resemble-ai/Resemblyzer/README.md

-Resemblyzer allows you to derive a **high-level representation of a voice** through a deep learning model called the voice encoder.
+Resemblyzer allows you to derive a **high-level representation of a voice** through a deep learning model (referred to as the voice encoder).
 Given an audio file of speech, it creates a summary vector of 256 values (an embedding, often shortened to "embed" in this repo) that summarizes the characteristics of the voice spoken.

 ## Demos
-[**Demo 2**](https://github.com/resemble-ai/Resemblyzer/blob/master/demo02_diarization.py): effortless speaker diarization.
-Recognize who is talking when with only a few seconds of reference audio per speaker *(click the image for a video)*:
+[**Speaker diarization**](https://github.com/resemble-ai/Resemblyzer/blob/master/demo02_diarization.py): recognize who is talking when with only a few seconds of reference audio per speaker *(click the image for a video)*:

 [![demo_02](https://i.imgur.com/2MpNauG.png)](https://streamable.com/uef39)

-[**Demo 1**](https://github.com/resemble-ai/Resemblyzer/blob/master/demo01_similarity.py): comparing 10 utterances from 10 speakers against 10 other utterances from the same speakers.
+[**Cross-similarity**](https://github.com/resemble-ai/Resemblyzer/blob/master/demo01_similarity.py): comparing 10 utterances from 10 speakers against 10 other utterances from the same speakers.

 ![demo_01](plots/sim_matrix_1.png?raw=true)